World War I: Political and military alliances

 Rival military coalitions in 1914: (Note: Only the Triple Alliance was a formal "alliance"; the others listed were informal patterns of support.)

 For much of the 19th century, the major European powers maintained a tenuous balance of power, known as the Concert of Europe.
-After 1848, this was challenged by Britain's withdrawal into so-called splendid isolation, the decline of the Ottoman Empire, New Imperialism, and the rise of Prussia under Otto von Bismarck.
+After 1848, this was challenged by Britain's withdrawal into splendid isolation, the decline of the Ottoman Empire, New Imperialism, and the rise of Prussia under Otto von Bismarck.
 Victory in the 1870–1871 Franco-Prussian War allowed Bismarck to consolidate a German Empire.
-Post-1871, the primary aim of French policy was to avenge this defeat, but by the early 1890s, this had switched to the expansion of the French colonial empire.
+After 1871, French policy aimed to avenge this defeat and expand France's colonial empire.

 In 1873, Bismarck negotiated the League of the Three Emperors, which included Austria-Hungary, Russia, and Germany.
 After the 1877–1878 Russo-Turkish War, the League was dissolved due to Austrian concerns over the expansion of Russian influence in the Balkans, an area they considered to be of vital strategic interest.
 Germany and Austria-Hungary then formed the 1879 Dual Alliance, which became the Triple Alliance when Italy joined in 1882.
 For Bismarck, the purpose of these agreements was to isolate France by ensuring the three empires resolved any disputes among themselves.
 In 1887, Bismarck set up the Reinsurance Treaty, a secret agreement between Germany and Russia to remain neutral if either were attacked by France or Austria-Hungary.